grafovdenis/dart-test-description-bug/README.md

 ## Bug description

-Once you're trying to run test, which contains variable used in other test, multiple tests would be executed.
+Once you're trying to run test, which description contains variable or type used in other test, multiple tests would be executed.

 ![Console result](docs/result_console.png)